-The IHE MHD profile uses a RESTful model that subsets the query functionality found in XDS/XCA, and can in fact be readily mapped to XDS/XCA capabilities.
+The IHE MHD Profile uses a RESTful model that subsets the query functionality found in XDS/XCA, and can in fact be readily mapped to XDS/XCA capabilities.
 However, it is lighter weight, mostly because it is intended for devices with less capacity for orchestration.
-The MHD profile maps XDS metadata into HL7 FHIR resource queries.
-IHE collaborated with HL7 on the development of the FHIR infrastructure resources that support the MHD profiles.
-These resources are patterned after the XDS metadata model.
+Future versions of the MHD Profile maps XDS metadata into HL7 FHIR resource queries.
+This mapping is a result of the collaboration between IHE and HL7 on the development of the FHIR infrastructure resources that support the MHD profiles.
+These HL7 FHIR document resources are patterned after the XDS metadata model.